Report a Concern

 Compliance Auditors conduct routine reviews monitoring the adherence to billing, coding, documentation guidelines, and applicable laws.
 Auditors assist in the reduction of potential risk to the University.

 University-Wide Compliance Hotline provides a mechanism for members of the Rutgers Community, including the general public, to report compliance matters anonymously or to receive guidance on possible compliance issues.
-A complaint can be filed directly with our office, by web submission via this link, or by phone 1-800-215-9664.
+A complaint can be filed directly with our office or by phone 1-800-215-9664.

 The Investigations Team is charged with investigating billing and coding issues, conflicts of interest, falsification of documents, fraud, patient confidentiality breaches, and violations of law or policy, not only at RBHS, but also as part of our Institutional Compliance Program.